Linton Military Camp: History

+In March 2024, the National-led coalition government confirmed plans to upgrade Linton Camp's dilapidated barracks as the first project in the government's new flagship public-private infrastructure financing programme.

 Alternative Names

 Linton Camp was accepted in general usage from 1943, with the names Camp Manawatu or Camp Kairanga used earlier.
 Camp Ravenswood or Camp Whitmore were considered as new names in the 1960s, but uses of theses names never eventuated.